JacquelineTuyisenge/Multilingual-File-Manager-Application/README.md

 ## Running Unit Tests

-- To ensure the core functionalities are working correctly, run unit tests using:
+- To ensure if the core functionalities are working correctly, run unit tests using:
   ```sh
   npm test